 Funding for operating The Queen’s Own Rifles Museum and Archives and conserving its artifacts, is provided by The Queen’s Own Rifles of Canada Trust Fund, a registered Canadian charity (BN119252385RR0001).
 The Trust raises funds to support a wide variety of Regimental activities not funded by the Department of National Defence including the Regimental Museum and Archives at Casa Loma in Toronto.

-The Trust Fund is unable to maintain past levels of operating funding or to fund special projects underway to upgrade our museum galleries and exhibits.
+We need your assistance with both operating funding and to fund special projects underway to upgrade our museum galleries and exhibits.

 If you would like to financially support the Regimental Museum and Archives, you can do so either online or by cheque or money order.
 Donations of any size are appreciated and a charitable donation tax receipt will issued.
 See Charitable Tax Receipts at the bottom of this page for more information about the actual cost of your donations.

-Under “Your Donation Will Support:” select Museum Fund from the drop down choices.
-You can also choose a one time or monthly donation or indicate if you would like to designate your donation in memory of or in honour of someone.
-You can also make your donation anonymous if you would prefer.
+You can choose a one time or monthly donation – the monthly is a great way to spread out your donation to make it a bit easier.
+And you can indicate if you would like to designate your donation in memory of or in honour of someone.

-You can donate by cheque or money order
+You can also donate by cheque or money order

 If you prefer to donate by cheque, you can do so with a cheque or money order payable to “The Queen’s Own Rifles of Canada Trust Fund” (note that it is for the Museum Fund) and sent to: